 Dr. Doug Bamforth

-I am an archaeologist who works mainly on the Great Plains; I have also worked in the Colorado mountains, coastal California, the California desert, the Great Basin, Germany, and Ireland.
-I have a major technical interest in the study of how ancient people made and used stone tools.
-My research has focused on how human use of the Plains landscape responded to long-term environmental change during the Paleoindian period (from roughly 11,000 to 8000 BC); recently, my interests have shifted towards the archaeology of farmers on the central and northern Plains during the last 1000 years.
-I am currently involved in a long-term field project that examines the archaeology of the Ceramic Period along the Pine Ridge in northwestern Nebraska.
+Dr. Bamforth is an archaeologist who works mainly on the Great Plains; having also worked in the Colorado mountains, coastal California, the California desert, the Great Basin, Germany, and Ireland.
+He has a major technical interest in the study of how ancient people made and used stone tools.
+His research has focused on how human use of the Plains landscape responded to long-term environmental change during the Paleoindian period (from roughly 11,000 to 8000 BC); recently, his interests have shifted towards the archaeology of farmers on the central and northern Plains during the last 1000 years.
+Dr. Bamforth is currently involved in a long-term field project that examines the archaeology of the Ceramic Period along the Pine Ridge in northwestern Nebraska.